mhgolkar/Melon_Green/Documentation/2_Upload_Melon_Green_to_AVR.md

 **1. Setup your Programmer & Connect it to the AVR.**
 *E.g. USBasp with 10 pin wiring & ATmega328p (AVR) :*
 \+ *Win OS, requires a driver for USBasp: [Zadig (driver installation tool)](http://zadig.akeo.ie/) helps.*
-\+ Make sure that M.G's Jumpers is disconnected, to avoid unwanted flows.
+\+ Make sure that M.G's Jumpers are disconnected, to avoid unwanted flows.

 | pin | USBasp | ATmega328p | description |
 |:---:|:--------:|:----------:|:-----------:|